 I am a big fan of Chef Tess, also known as Stephanie Peterson.
 She wrote a book, The Meals in a Jar Handbook: Gourmet Food Storage Made Easy.
 If you lead a very busy life, this plan might work well for you.

-Chef Tess includes recipes for breakfast, dinner and desserts that will feed 4-6 people.
+Chef Tess includes recipes for breakfast, dinner, and desserts that will feed 4-6 people.
 The dry ingredients for each recipe are placed in a quart jar and sealed with an oxygen absorber.
-The jars will remain self-stable for 5-10 years.
+The jars will remain shelf-stable for 5-10 years.

 It’s in the Bag – Fast Food Storage

 It’s in the Bag a New Approach to Food Storage is another unique way to build your 3 month supply.
 It is a great idea for a busy family to save time every day.